orefalo/g2/README.md

 So what commands can get you into **merge mode**?
 Well the ones that merge contents: `sync`, `pull`, `rebase`, `merge` and `cherry-pick` to name just a few.
 Merging with git is a revolution compared to other source control systems, most of the time it happens auto-magically.
 But in a few instances, you will need to resolve **conflicts** manually.

-When this happens, you will notice that the smart prompt turns red and shows an unfamiliar status: either detached or merge.

-TODO: SCREENSHOT
+When this happens, g2 will stop to command flow: I want to enphasize what that means.

+* If you are merging, a conflicts will stop before the final commit.
+* If you are rebasing, a conflicts will on the current replay step.

-How to resolv conflicts?
-Simple, issue a `g mt` (mt=mergetool). git will open your favorite visual mergetool and let you resolv each conflicting file manually.
+You may resolve conflicts by issueing a `g mt` (mt=mergetool) that will open your favorite visual mergetool and let you resolve each conflicting file manually.

-Once completed, type `g continue`. **g2** will resume the merge from where it stopped.
+But that's not over: once completed, you will need to resume the merge/rebase process manually.
+Now, If you are a git expert, you know that there are actually 3 commands to resume form the 2 scenarios above.
+This is SO lame!

+With **g2** we simplified it, no matter what flow you are in, manually resolving conflicts is resumes with a unique command: `g continue`, that's it!

-There is also a `g abort` that cancels an ongoing merge/rebase. handy to revert back to state prior to triggering the merge.
+Finally I should probably mention `g abort` that cancels an ongoing merge/rebase and reverts back to state prior to triggering the merge.

 ##Tracking